How to Determine Pickleball Paddle Grip Size

 Measure Your Hand

-The first step in determining the right grip size is to measure your hand.
+Measuring your hand is the first step in determining the right grip size.
 Using a ruler, measure the distance between the middle crease of your palm and the tip of your ring finger.
 This measurement is your hand size.
 Once you have your hand size, refer to the following chart to determine your ideal grip size:

 Hand sizeGrip size